expo/expo/docs/pages/build-reference/app-versions.md

 ### Recommended workflow

-The main goal of this feature is to avoid manual changes to the project every time you are uploading a new archive to run it on TestFlight / Play Store testing channels.
+The main goal of this feature is to avoid manual changes to the project every time you are uploading a new archive to run it on TestFlight/Play Store testing channels.
 When you are doing a production release, the user-facing version change should be explicit.

 We recommend updating `version` field after a new build goes live in the store, especially if you are using `expo-updates` with an automatic runtime version policy.
 This marks the beginning of a new development cycle for a new version of your app.
 [Learn more about deployment patterns](/eas-update/deployment-patterns.md).

 ## Local version source

-By default, the source of truth for a project versions is the local project source code itself.
+By default, the source of truth for project versions is the local project source code itself.
 In this case, EAS does not write to the project, it reads the values and builds projects as they are.

 You may opt in to auto incrementing versions locally with the `autoIncrement` option on a build profile, but it comes with some limitations.

-In the case of bare React Native projects, values in native code take priority, and `expo-constants` and `expo-updates` read values from **app.json**.
+In the case of bare React Native projects, values in native code take precedence, and `expo-constants` and `expo-updates` read values from **app.json**.
 If you rely on version values from a manifest, you should keep them in sync with native code.
-Keeping these values in sync is especially important if you are using EAS Update with the runtime policy set to `"runtimeVersion": { "policy": "nativeVersion" }`, because it mismatched versions may result in the delivery of updates to the wrong version of an application.
+Keeping these values in sync is especially important if you are using EAS Update with the runtime policy set to `"runtimeVersion": { "policy": "nativeVersion" }`, because mismatched versions may result in the delivery of updates to the wrong version of an application.
 We recommend using `expo-application` to read the version instead of depending on values from **app.json**.

 ### Limitations